Skip to main content

 The fundamental question: Do you need a tool that sends emails faster, or a platform that tells your SDRs who to contact, how, and when?

 Klenty does the former.
-For the latter, explore MarketBetter's SDR platform โ€” where visitor identification, AI-powered daily playbooks, email automation, a smart dialer, and an AI chatbot work together in one platform starting at $500/month for 3 seats.
+For the latter, explore MarketBetter's SDR platform โ€” where visitor identification, AI-powered daily playbooks, email automation, a smart dialer, and an AI chatbot work together in one platform starting at $99/user/month.

 Related reading: